datarockets/career/jobs/experienced-sales-specialist.md

 ## How to apply 💌

 To apply, please, send us an email to [join@datarockets.com](mailto:join@datarockets.com) with your CV.
 As an option, you can send your application via our [Career page](https://datarockets.com/career/) on a website.

+Also, we are curious about your thoughts on the questions below, please, add your answers to the cover letter.

+- What is your experience in IT sales?
+What markets, technologies and industries have you worked with?
+- Please, describe one approach you changed in your sales tactic in conditions of a declining market of IT outsourcing/outstaffing.

-Due to a big number of applications, the answer may take up to one week.
+Due to a big number of applications, we leave a right for us not to consider applications without answers to our questions.
+Please, note that the time of receiving a reply email may increase to one week.